+- Comparators used in salary surveys should consist of similarly sized municipalities, reflective of communities in the G.T.A. and the municipalities located within the Region of Halton. - The salary survey will align the Town at the 60th percentile for Grade 13 and above and the 50th percentile below Grade 13.
+If a position increases in grade as a result of the salary survey, salary placement into the new grade band will be calculated at no less than 3% of an incumbent's current salary matched at the next highest step in the new grade. - Criteria for all comparators will be established by the CAO.

+Market Adjustment

 - a.
-The Town of Halton Hills shall conduct a salary survey as part of an overall attraction and retention strategy. - b.
-A salary survey to measure competitiveness will be completed once every three years. - c.
-Comparators used in salary surveys should consist of similarly sized municipalities, reflective of communities in the G.T.A. and the municipalities located within the Region of Halton. - d.
-The salary survey will align the Town at the 60th percentile for Grade 13 and above and the 50th percentile below Grade 13.
-If a position increases in grade as a result of the salary survey, salary placement into the new grade band will be calculated at no less than 3% of an incumbent's current salary matched at the next highest step in the new grade.

-e.
-Criteria for all comparators will be established by the CAO.

-3. Market Adjustment

-- a.
 It may be necessary at certain times due to market pressure, to review specific positions.
 This will be prior to the next update of the formal salary survey. - b.
 These positions may be experiencing a skills shortage, significant turnover or an indication from market research that present salaries are not competitive. - c.
 The C.A.O. and Director of Human Resources will review all evidence submitted by the Department Head and recommend any salary revisions to Council.
-These revisions are to be temporary in nature; if the market changes, the position may revert back to the original level.
+These revisions are to be temporary in nature; if the market changes, the position may revert to the original level.
 Each year thereafter, further evidence is necessary to continue supporting revisions.

-4. Payday
+Payday

-- a.
-Payday will be bi-weekly by direct deposit, on Thursday - b.
-Where payday falls on a designated holiday, the preceding workday will be payday - c.
-Each salaried employee will be paid on each payday, a bi-weekly amount as per the approved salary grid
+- Payday will be bi-weekly by direct deposit, on Thursday - Where payday falls on a designated holiday, the preceding workday will be payday - Each salaried employee will be paid on each payday, a bi-weekly amount as per the approved salary grid

-5. Acting Appointment Remuneration
+Acting Appointment Remuneration